schneedotdev/til/README.md

-# ✨ til - today i learned ✨
+# 📚 today i learned 📚

 til is a command-line application designed to help you keep track of the important sh%t you want to remember.
 Whether it's a key insight from your work, a useful programming trick, or a valuable life lesson, this app helps you store and retrieve your notes in a friendly manner.